-12. How important is winning
+13. How important is winning

-13. Are athlete’s results available?
+14. Are athlete’s results available?

-Individual results are available via our online “Family Portal”.
+Individual results are collected for all events (U6 and above) and available via our online “ResultsHQ Family Portal”.
 There is a link to the Family Portal on most pages of our website.
-[This is not applicable to Tiny Tots.]

 15. Is coaching available for athletes?